reactioncommerce/reaction-docs/developer/testing/acceptance-testing.md

 6. Perform either test 1A or 2A but substitute Stripe for Generic Payment Method

 ### 6A - Fulfill, Refund, and Cancel orders
-1. Follow all the above steps first, and make sure you have *at least* six (6) orders ready to be processed.
+1. Follow all the above steps first, and make sure you have _at least_ six (6) orders ready to be processed.
-1. Login as your administrator (default) account
+2. Login as your administrator (default) account
-1. Navigate to Orders fulfillment dashboard
+3. Navigate to Orders fulfillment dashboard
-1. Test the text search filter by typing various emails / names / Order ID's
+4. Test the text search filter by typing various emails / names / Order ID's
-1. Change the table to only display five (5) rows, and test out the table pagination
+5. Change the table to only display five (5) rows, and test out the table pagination
-1. Click one of the orders, and process the order
+6. Click one of the orders, and process the order:
-  * Click the `Approve` button
+  - Click the `Approve` button
-  * Print the invoice
+  - Print the invoice
-  * Click the `Capture Payment` button
+  - Click the `Capture Payment` button
-  * Apply a partial refund (this will not work with the `Example Payment Provider`)
+  - Apply a partial refund (this will not work with the `Example Payment Provider`)
-  * Print the invoice (again)
+  - Print the invoice (again)
-  * If Shippo is enabled, print the shipping label
+  - If Shippo is enabled, print the shipping label
-  * If Shippo is not enabled, add a tracking number and save
+  - If Shippo is not enabled, add a tracking number and save
-  * Click the `All Items Packed` button
+  - Click the `All Items Packed` button
-  * Click the `Shipped` button
+  - Click the `Shipped` button
-  * Click the `Resend Shipment Notification` button
+  - Click the `Resend Shipment Notification` button
-  * Make sure you receive both emails
+  - Make sure you receive both emails
-1. Back on the Orders table, select two unprocessed orders, and use bulk actions to process
+7. Back on the Orders table, select two unprocessed orders, and use bulk actions to process:
-  * Use the bulk actions dropdown to move the orders forward through the workflows
+  - Use the bulk actions dropdown to move the orders forward through the workflows
-  * Use the bulk actions dropdown to regress orders backwards through the workflows
+  - Use the bulk actions dropdown to regress orders backwards through the workflows
-  * Press the `Capture` button to capture both orders
+  - Press the `Capture` button to capture both orders
-1. Click one of the remaining unprocessed orders, and cancel the order without restocking products
+8. Click one of the remaining unprocessed orders, and cancel the order without restocking products
-  * Write down the product and quantity of product in this order
+  - Write down the product and quantity of product in this order
-  * Visit the PDP of the products, and write down the current inventory number
+  - Visit the PDP of the products, and write down the current inventory number
-  * Return to this order, and press the `Cancel Order` button
+  - Return to this order, and press the `Cancel Order` button
-  * Click the `Yes, but no restocking` button
+  - Click the `Yes, but no restocking` button
-  * Return to the PDP of the product, and confirm that inventory has not changed
+  - Return to the PDP of the product, and confirm that inventory has not changed
-1. Click one of the remaining unprocessed orders, and cancel the order with restocking products
+9. Click one of the remaining unprocessed orders, and cancel the order with restocking products:
-  * Write down the product and quantity of product in this order
+  - Write down the product and quantity of product in this order
-  * Visit the PDP of the products, and write down the current inventory number
+  - Visit the PDP of the products, and write down the current inventory number
-  * Return to this order, and press the `Cancel Order` button
+  - Return to this order, and press the `Cancel Order` button
-  * Click the `Yes, and restock` button
+  - Click the `Yes, and restock` button
-  * Return to the PDP of the product, and confirm that inventory has changed as it should
+  - Return to the PDP of the product, and confirm that inventory has changed as it should
-1. Click one of the orders, and try to apply a refund that is more than the total order
+10. Click one of the orders, and try to apply a refund that is more than the total order
-1. Test the `Status` and `Shipping Status` filters now that your orders have different statuses
+11. Test the `Status` and `Shipping Status` filters now that your orders have different statuses
-1. Test the column sorting in the table now that your orders have different statuses
+12. Test the column sorting in the table now that your orders have different statuses